 - Inflatable Buster or Elizabethan collar.
 When properly fitted, these can be the most effective method for preventing your dog from licking their paw.
 For stressed dogs, however, these collars may heighten anxiety.
 You will need to spend time getting your dog relaxed when wearing one.

 - Bandages/boots or socks.
 Although these can be a good alternative if your dog won’t accept an Elizabethan or inflatable collar, they aren’t suitable in all circumstances.
 If your dog is licking a wounded area or one that has an open sore, this type of cover won’t allow for adequate healing, especially if it’s tightly fitted.
 It’s also important to keep bandages from becoming wet and changing them if they get grubby.
 Determined dogs, when left alone, will be able to remove a bandage.
+“I often advise against covering the paw,” says Dr Linda Simon, a veterinary surgeon.
+“Dogs sweat through their paws, creating a moist and humid environment that can lead to more itching and even infection.”

 - Anti-lick strip.
 These can have mixed success, as some dogs aren’t repelled by the taste and will lick regardless.
 They should never be placed over any wound.

 - Distraction and enrichment.
 For some dogs, especially if the licking is behavior-related, it can be enough to keep them occupied with other things.
 Offering treat toys, extra training, and even rewarding them when they stop licking are all worth trying.
+“I find the best distractions are those that incorporate licking, which many dogs find soothing,” says Dr Linda Simon.
+“I’m a big fan of lick mats, which can be smeared with a range of foods including wet dog food, mashed sweet potato, and peanut butter.”

 Be aware that the “right” management strategy depends on the reason for licking and your dog’s temperament.
 Don’t forget that these are only meant to be temporary tools.